 We were also influenced by the Coen brothers film ‘O Brother, Where Art Thou!’, which showed that you can have a new sound with old music.
 This convinced us that we didn’t have to do an album that sounded like it was purely from the 1920s or 1930s…but that we could use the new technology to come up with something distinctive.
 We made sure that, though the styles of music were different on each track, there is a common thread and feel that unites them and that makes it an album that you can listen to from start to finish.
 It is an eclectic work and you will find genres like Reggae, Rumba, Rockabilly, Son Cubano, Blues, Country, Heavy Metal and more on ‘La Encrucijada.’

-11. Can you tell us something about the concert on September 25th in Valencia?
+11. Can you tell us something about last year’s concert in Valencia?

-The concert is sold out so it can now be seen by streaming.
-It’s a combination of live concert by ‘Seguridad Social’ with Paco Roca painting and question and answer sessions with the public between songs and anecdotes too.
-See https://alallumdelalluna.com/seguridad-social/ for more information…
+The concert was sold out so it was also seen by streaming.
+It was a combination of live concert by ‘Seguridad Social’ with Paco Roca painting and question and answer sessions with the public between songs and anecdotes too.

 12. How would you define yourself as a guitarist?